droonga/drnbench/README.md

           ...
         }

+ 2. Setup a Droonga Engine server.
+For example, localhost:3003.
- 2. Run drnbench with the scenario.
+ 3. Run drnbench with the scenario.

         # cd ~/drnbench
         # RUBYLIB=lib/ bin/drnbench \